 Once a month or so, this blog features a short interview with a pro-life atheist.
+(See the full series of interviews here.)
 Although Secular Pro-Life is not exclusively for atheists, historically atheists have played a key role in the organization.
 As atheists become more prominent in the pro-life movement generally, we’re excited for the opportunity to share their stories.
 This month, we welcome Kristin Monahan!

 How did you arrive at the anti-abortion position?